AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-migration/refactoring-tools/dispatcher-transformation-utility-tools.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_nonbpa_dispconverter"
 >title="Conversor do Dispatcher do AEM"
->abstract="O Conversor do Dispatcher do Adobe Experience Manager converte AEM configurações existentes do Dispatcher em AEM configurações as a Cloud Service do Dispatcher."
+>abstract="O Conversor do Dispatcher do Adobe Experience Manager converte as configurações existentes do Dispatcher do AEM para configurações do Dispatcher do AEM as a Cloud Service."

-O Conversor do Dispatcher do Adobe Experience Manager converte AEM configurações existentes do Dispatcher em AEM configurações as a Cloud Service do Dispatcher.
+O Conversor do Dispatcher do Adobe Experience Manager converte as configurações existentes do Dispatcher do AEM para configurações do Dispatcher do AEM as a Cloud Service.

 ## Introdução ao Dispatcher {#introduction-dispatcher}